Products in Stock

 PVC Decking

-PVC decking is all about low maintenance, and it’s made entirely from plastic so it won’t fade, stain, scratch, or become a bug buffet.
-PVC comes in a range of colours and textures, and all it really needs is a quick clean every now and then.
+This type of decking material is all about low maintenance, and it’s made entirely from plastic so it won’t fade, stain, scratch, or become a bug buffet.
+PVC decking comes in a range of colours and textures, and all it really needs is a quick clean every now and then.

 Factors to Consider in Choosing the Best Decking Material